Bleach: Hell Verse: Plot

 The Soul Reapers arrive at the now-broken gates and begin repairs.
 Orihime Inoue—a human with healing powers—is brought to heal Yuzu, but even her powers are not enough to undo Hell's bindings.
 However, Yuzu later spontaneously recovers on her own.
 Using a Kushanāda attempting to exit the gates as a distraction, Ichigo returns and flies down to the deepest level of Hell, where Rukia has become a Sinner, while Renji and Uryū are rotting away.
 Ichigo fights Kokutō, while fighting off his Hollow side.
 Surprisingly, the Kushanāda become a Skull-Clad armor for Ichigo, who explains that Hell itself is asking him for help.
 Ichigo breaks everyone's chains, saving his friends, while binding Kokutō in more chains that drag him away into the depths of Hell.
 Despite Rukia's warning, Ichigo discards the armor and they are chased by the Kushanāda again.
 All four flee back from the finished and repaired gate before it vanishes, where they successfully jump out into the World of the Living and are caught by Orihime's shield, which safely lowers them to the ground.

 In the post-credit scene, Yuzu is awake without remembering what happened to her.
 Relieved, Karin hugs her, ignoring Isshin, who just returned.

 Cast

 Other media

 Light novel adaptation of movie was published on December 6, 2010.

 Shuren appears in the PSP video game Bleach: Heat the Soul 7 as a downloadable content playable character, and Kokutō appears in the PS3 video game Bleach: Soul Resurrección as a normal playable character.
+The story and characters also made an appearance in the game Bleach: Brave Souls.